 Global Market for Pre-Owned Medical Devices

-The global pre-owned devices market is estimated to reach USD 5.6 Billion in 2020, growing at a CAGR of 10.6% from 2016 to 2020, according to a market research report published by iHealthcareAnalyst, Inc. The global pre-owned devices market is segmented by device type (X-ray and mammography machines, CT machines, MRI machines, ultrasound machines, nuclear imaging and medicine devices, C-arm devices), and geography – North America (U.S., Canada), Latin America (Brazil, Mexico, Rest of LA), Europe (U.K., Germany, France, Italy, Spain, Rest of EU), Asia Pacific (Japan, China, India, Rest of APAC), and Rest of the World.
+The global pre-owned devices market is estimated to reach US$ 5.6 Billion in 2020, growing at a CAGR of 10.6% from 2017 to 2021, according to a market research report published by iHealthcareAnalyst, Inc. The global pre-owned devices market is segmented by device type (X-ray and mammography machines, CT machines, MRI machines, ultrasound machines, nuclear imaging and medicine devices, C-arm devices), and geography – North America (U.S., Canada), Latin America (Brazil, Mexico, Rest of LA), Europe (U.K., Germany, France, Italy, Spain, Rest of EU), Asia Pacific (Japan, China, India, Rest of APAC), and Rest of the World.
 The report also provides detailed market landscape, market attractiveness analysis and profiles of major competitors (Agito Medical, GE Healthcare, Philips Healthcare, Soma Technology and Siemens Healthcare) operating in the global market.

 U.S. Market for Remanufactured Medical Devices